sireton/sireton.github.io/_posts/2025-04-28-Are-You-As_Vulnerable_As_They_Say?.md

 categories: [Blog Posts]
 tags: [Security Awareness, Practical Security, Kill Chain, Defense, VPN, Antivirus, Phishing, User Education]
 pin: true
 description: "Attackers use simple, predictable kill chains to target you.
 Targeted advertising tries to scare you into thinking it's complicated.
-Here's what actually works."
+Here's what actually protects your data."
 ---

 Someone close to you has asked some version of this: *Do I need a VPN?
 Is my antivirus good enough?
 I got a text saying my account was compromised, what do I do?*